kairos-io/kairos/docs/content/installation/automated.md

 # Adds the Kairos repo to helm
 $ helm repo add kairos https://Kairos-io.github.io/helm-charts
-"Kairos" has been added to your repositories
+"kairos" has been added to your repositories
 $ helm repo update
 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "Kairos" chart repository